 So how do you accommodate both working styles?
 The most successful work environments provide many types of spaces that allow employees to choose how and where they want to get their work done.
 Not everyone thrives in an open floor plan, and not everyone works effectively in cubicles.

 Many employees need to be alone to come up with new ideas.
 Once these new ideas are formed, they can gather with team members to collaborate and build on those ideas.
 Finally, the team can break apart again to take action.
 Take a look at some easy ways that you can help encourage introverts in your office without hindering extroverts:

 Provide Quiet Spaces

-Don’t have any quiet space available in the office in which your introverts can work?
+Don’t have any quiet space available in the office where your introverts can work?
 If possible, consider allowing your employees to telecommute.
-Working from home even one day per week can allow the individual to refocus and reorganize his or her thoughts more effectively.
-Some people work better from home where they are free from the distractions of the office, but others may find working from home to be even more distracting than at the office, so take the employee’s work habits into careful consideration before making this decision.
+Working from home even once per week can allow the individual to refocus and reorganize his or her thoughts more effectively.
+Some people work better from home, where they are free from the distractions of the office, but others may find working from home even more distracting than the office, so take the employee’s work habits into careful consideration before making this decision.

 Avoid excessive meetings.
-Meetings can be good and they can be necessary, but you don’t need to be in conferences all day, every day.
-Introverts don’t do their best thinking while in groups.
-Rather, they do their best work and get their most innovative ideas when they’re alone at their desks or at home.
-While you can’t cut out team meetings altogether, conferences and alone time should be well-balanced throughout the week to facilitate the right amount of thinking time and collaboration time.
-Provide your employees, whether introverted or not, with breaks to recharge and renew their thoughts.
+Meetings can be good, and they can be necessary, but you don’t need to be in conferences all day every day.
+Introverts don’t do their best thinking in groups.
+Rather, they do their best work and get their most innovative ideas when alone at their desks or at home.
+While you can’t cut out team meetings altogether, conferences and alone time should be well-balanced throughout the week to facilitate the right balance of thinking time and collaboration time.
+Provide your employees with breaks to recharge and renew their thoughts, whether introverted or not.

-Although there is no one-size-fits-all solution for every workspace, taking these steps toward helping the introverts in your office work more effectively is crucial toward overall productivity.
-Working habits are different for everyone.
+Although there is no one-size-fits-all solution for every workspace, taking these steps toward helping introverts in your office work more effectively is crucial for overall productivity.